 4:00-5:00 → Post-Secondary Access Toolkit working session

-This year’s Mentor Symposium has an ambitious theme: Empowering Young People through a Strengths-Based Approach.
+This year’s Mentoring Symposium had an ambitious theme: Empowering Young People through a Strengths-Based Approach.
 A mentor’s most important role is to see the potential, strengths and abilities within their mentees–often before the mentees see those qualities themselves.
-The workshops intentionally take on three topics that substantially impact young people today: race, gender and mental health.
+The workshops intentionally took on three topics that substantially impact young people today: race, gender and mental health.
 We know that to truly empower young people, we must first do the hard work of addressing and dismantling the barriers that stand in the way of that empowerment, including barriers within ourselves.
-At the 2019 Mentoring Symposium, we invite you to join us in celebrating the mentoring movement in Vermont and to continue your good work in creating a future world that is healthy for all young people.
+At the 2019 Mentoring Symposium, we invited attendees to join us in celebrating the mentoring movement in Vermont and to continue your good work in creating a future world that is healthy for all young people.

 A Dialogue about Race and Equity for Mentoring Coordinators